Comparing ObituaryMonitor with Echovita

-Echovita is commonly used for obituary discovery and searching.
-ObituaryMonitor is built for continuous monitoring across many sources, with alerts when a high-confidence match is detected.
+Echovita is a strong starting point for discovery and reading within an aggregator.
+ObituaryMonitor is built for continuous checks across many publishers—with alerts when a high-confidence obituary match appears.

 TL;DR